Grand Hotel, Scarborough: Incidents

 During the first decade of the 21st century, the hotel suffered multiple health and safety issues.
 Several cases of sickness had been reported in the mid-1990s under its previous ownership, and in 2002, an outbreak of gastroenteritis hospitalised one man and affected more than 200 guests and staff.
 A month later, 54 people fell ill, leading to ten days' closure to carry out cleaning.
 In October 2004, guests were quarantined in their rooms because of reports of sickness.
-In December, the hotel shut for ten days after an outbreak of the Norwalk virus.
-That incident, in which no one required hospital treatment, closed the establishment for several days.
+In December, the hotel shut for ten days after an outbreak of the Norwalk virus (norovirus) that closed the establishment for several days, although no one required hospital treatment.
 A spokesperson for the North Yorkshire Health Protection Unit blamed the incidents on the age of the building and "bad luck".

 In 2006, the hotel was fined £10,000 after a guest drank water that contained dangerous levels of bleach.
-In June 2011, seventy guests were affected by an outbreak of vomiting and diarrhoea.
-The cause was said to most likely to be a viral gastrointestinal infection, but that had not been confirmed.
-In March 2007, 120 people fell ill with the Norwalk virus; infection control specialists stressed that the management should not be held responsible, as similar outbreaks are commonplace elsewhere.
+In June 2011, 70 guests were affected by an outbreak of vomiting and diarrhoea.
+The cause was suspected but not confirmed to have been a viral gastrointestinal infection.
+In March 2007, 120 people fell ill with norovirus; infection control specialists stressed that the management should not be held responsible, as similar outbreaks are commonplace elsewhere.

 In 2005, an investigative BBC report revealed several health issues at the hotel, including the presence of E. coli bacteria.
 This report was branded "sensationalist" by Scarborough council's environmental health officer.

 In May 2006, a fire broke out on the sixth floor of the building, possibly caused by renovation work.
 The hotel was quickly evacuated while local fire crews dealt with what they described as "quite a severe fire".
 Extinguishing the blaze took over 40 minutes because of the number of stairs in the building and the amount of smoke, which both hampered firefighters' movements.

-As of October 2021, refugees from the collapse of the Afghan government are being housed at the hotel.
-The conditions in the hotel have deteriorated which some guests have attributed to the behaviours of the refugees.
-Yorkshire Live published articles in December 2020 and June 2021, both before the fall of Afghanistan, in which similar complaints over hygiene and quality were highlighted; similar reports were made about other Britannia-owned hotels and the chain itself was voted Britain's worst hotel chain by Which? for eight years in a row.
-On 5 October 2021 the hotel was evacuated due to a bomb threat, later discovered to be a hoax.
+Following articles published by Yorkshire Live in December 2020 and June 2021, claiming that conditions in the hotel had deteriorated, the Sunday Times also reported on the poor state of the hotel.
+Similar reports were made about other Britannia-owned hotels; Britannia had been voted Britain's worst hotel chain by Which? surveys of guests for the eight years up to 2020.
+On 5 October 2021, the hotel was evacuated in response to a hoax bomb threat.

-Award
+Recognition

-In 2017, the Grand was awarded and named by Historic England as one of the top ten places, buildings and historical sites that tell the "remarkable story of England and its impact on the world".
+In 2017, the Grand was listed among Historic Britain's top 10 places, buildings and historical sites that tell the "remarkable story of England and its impact on the world".

 Cultural references

-Osbert Sitwell's novel Before The Bombardment (1926), is based on the hotel.
+Osbert Sitwell's novel Before the Bombardment (1926), is based on the hotel.

 The 2019 film Scarborough, a story about two teachers who stay at the hotel with their pupils in a romantic setting, was filmed at the hotel during 2017.